-So a few weeks ago I shared my Creation Preschool Pack and today I’m back with my second one to share!
-This one picks up where the creation story ends and is all about Adam and Eve.
+A few weeks ago I shared my Creation Preschool Pack and today I’m back with my second one to share!
+This one picks up where the creation story ends and is all about the Adam and Eve story for kids.

 So here’s what you’ll find in this pack: